nattenhagen/nattenhagen/README.md

 # Welcome to my page

 Hi there!
 I am _Natascha Tenhagen_, a former Web Analyst transitioning into the exciting world of web development.
-My passion lies in crafting engaging and user-friendly web experiences that seamlessly blend creativity and functionality.

 I am currently trying to improve my skills in HTML, CSS and JavaScript - joined the Web Dev Bootcamp at neuefische.